pminina01/readthedocs/Time-Source.md

 If none of those fit your needs, this section will guide you through the process.

-Create a class that inherits from TimeSource and implement the inheritted property getter `Time` and method `FromSystemTime`.
+Create a class that inherits from TimeSource and implement the inherited property getter `Time` and method `FromSystemTime`.

 -   The property getter `Time` provides the current time instance.